Shrikanthcodes/Flask-APP/README.md

 The application will be accessible at http://localhost:5000

+(Added screenshots to demonstrate the working of this simple app)

 TypeScript and React Attempt zip file is incomplete, and will not run properly